What is the Doctrine of Modified Comparative Fault in Michigan?

 - Modified Comparative Negligence 50% bar rule – the plaintiff can only recover if their negligence is less than the defendant’s.

 Modified Contributory Negligence in Michigan

-Michigan used to follow Contributory negligence, where you were unable to claim for any damage or injuries if you were partly to blame but have since adopted Modified Contributory Negligence.
+Michigan used to follow Contributory Negligence, where you were unable to claim for any damage or injuries if you were partly to blame but has since adopted Modified Contributory Negligence.